Set up Adobe Target with Platform Web SDK

 Typically, the Render visual personalization decisions setting should only be enabled for a single Send Event action per full page load.
 If multiple Send Event actions have this setting enabled, then subsequent render requests are ignored.

 If you prefer to render or action on these decisions yourself using custom code, you can leave the Render visual personalization decisions setting disabled.
-The Platform Web SDK is flexible and provides this capability to give you complete control.
+Platform Web SDK is flexible and provides this capability to give you complete control.
 You can refer to the guide for more information about manually rendering personalized content.

 Set up a Target activity with the Visual Experience Composer